Unlocking Energy Efficiency: The Power of Retro-Commissioning HVAC Systems

 Repairing minor leaks or AHU dampers

-Because these improvements are low-cost, the paybacks vary depending on the building systems type and size and often fall between 1 and 4 years.
+These improvements are low-cost, and paybacks vary depending on the building systems type and size, often falling between 1 and 4 years.

-These retro commissioning isnt just restricted to the HVAC system.
-Often overlooked are lighting controls.
-No wonder lights are often on out of hours because the lighting control system isnt operating as it should.
+Retro-commissioning isn’t just restricted to HVAC systems.
+Lighting controls are often overlooked.
+Lights frequently remain on after hours because the lighting control system isn’t operating as it should.

 3. Extends the Life of Existing Plant